 Speakers that are designed using ferrite magnets tend to sound better when played louder.
 However, ferrites don’t perform as well as neodymium.
-In fact, since neodymium magnets are lighter, they normally replace larger and heavy ferrite magnets in some applications gradually.
+In fact, since neodymium magnets are lighter, they normally replace larger and heavier ferrite magnets in some applications gradually.

-Best Used For: Ferrite magnets offer excellent performance in damp conditions because they are corrosion resistant by nature.
+Best Used For: Ferrite magnets offer excellent performance in damp conditions because they are corrosion-resistant by nature.
 This makes them ideal in marine sounder applications.

 These speakers are low cost which means they can be produced in large quantities economically.